-In this article, I’m very excited to share with you the map of consciousness, developed by Dr. David Hawkins in Power vs Force.
-This is the same map I alluded to in Are You Sleepwalking Your Life Away?
-Part 2 post.
-The reason I’m so excited is because this map is probably the single most powerful tool in your pursuit for personal growth and excellence.
-There are two reasons why I say that:
+Today I’m very excited to share with you the map of consciousness, developed by Dr. David Hawkins in the book Power vs Force. 😀 The reason I’m so excited is that this map is probably the single most powerful tool in your pursuit of growth.
+Two reasons why I say that:

-What is consciousness actually?
+What is consciousness?

 Why Increase Your Consciousness Level?

 As mentioned, your consciousness level is like a lens you use to view reality.
 Your thoughts, feelings, beliefs, values, and actions right now are outputs of your consciousness level today.